-The voltage on the thermocouple should keep climbing until it reaches somewhere around 25 millivolts as shown above.
+The voltage on the thermocouple should keep climbing until it reaches somewhere between 8-30 millivolts as shown above.

-I’ve seen fireplaces closer to 30 mv and also closer to 20 mv still function correctly.
-If you have a reading around 20 or below, you should change the thermocouple.
+If you have a reading around 7 millivolts or below, you should change the thermocouple.

 I will post a tutorial on how to fix these problems shortly.
 Thank you for visiting and please return!